-When you hear the name Mariah Carey, what words come to your mind—one, two, three, go!—diva, legend, glam, five-octave vocal range, summertime anthems, record-breaking hits.
-Those are just a few that surface the mind.
-As of recent years the qualities that made Carey such a success in the early 90s, hasn’t been enough to sustain her position on the R&B train.
+hen you hear the name Mariah Carey, what words come to your mind—one, two, three, go!—diva, legend, glam, five-octave vocal range, summertime anthems, record-breaking hits.
+Those are just a few that surface to the mind.
+In recent years, the qualities that made Carey a success in the early ’90s haven’t been enough to sustain her position on the R&B train.
 What glittered for the singer early in her career hasn’t proven to be gold in the latter stages of her existence.

 The New York native is known for being a diva entitled to her demands at the snap of her fingers and maybe she has the right to be with her many blood, sweat and tears labored in the industry and having such little control early in her career.
 But with the star’s recent musical decline, she may just have to sober up that prima donna spirit.
 There is no doubt that the well-respected singer has influenced a whole generation ahead of her, but it is evident that her career is slowly dwindling like grains of sand in a time hourglass.

-Maybe the diva should step back from the music center stage while her image is still tidy and name in relatively good standing.
+Maybe the diva should step back from the music center stage while her image is still tidy and her name is in relatively good standing.
 On the other side of the fence, Carey can continue to stretch her musical longevity and possibly tarnish her well-worked-for image.
 While the final decision lies out of our hands, sometimes a perspective from the outside looking in can be very resourceful.
 Is it time for Carey to practice the ‘Art of Letting Go’ for her career?
-By the end of this article you should be able to answer this well debated question.
+By the end of this article, you should be able to answer this well-debated question.

 Rise to Stardom No. 1: The beginnings of Mariah Carey.